What Are the 10 Essentials for Day Hiking? A Complete Checklist

 Most hydration reservoirs can hold 3 liters of water (Hi, Gabe!).

-The rule of thumb is to carry about a 1/2 liter of water for every hour on the trail with moderate activity.
-Higher amounts of water are recommended when the temperatures are very hot, the hike is difficult, or you are at high elevations.
+The rule of thumb is to carry about 1/2 liter of water per hour on the trail with moderate activity.
+Higher amounts of water are recommended when the temperatures are very hot, the hike is challenging, or you are at high elevations.

 A daypack with a hydration bladder is great for three-season use.
-Mine holds three liters of water and I fill it based on the above criteria.
+Mine holds 3 liters of water, and I fill it according to the above criteria.
 My husband simply carries Nalgene bottles with water for drinking, which are lightweight and much easier to clean than the hydration reservoirs.

 For longer hikes, a few iodine tablets are not a bad idea, so you can treat water from wild water sources in an emergency.
 If you are traveling deep into the backcountry, you may want to add a small water filter to your day pack.